Meet the herd...

 --- Sky ---

-And last but not least, meet Nellie!
+Sky needed another goat friend, so we brought home Nellie!
 She was gifted to the Mini Ranch by a sweet family who volunteers with our crew.
 They owned five goats and thought that Sky could really use a friend.
 They offered us their sweetest goat because she would be such a great fit with our mission of bringing joy.
 Nellie absolutely loves attention, and acts like a lovable puppy dog when you scratch her behind her ears.
 We are so happy she has joined the herd!

-When you add over 50 BIG-HEARTED Volunteers to this sweet little herd, you now have the wonderful Mini Joys Crew!
+When you add 50 BIG-HEARTED Volunteers to this sweet little herd, you now have the wonderful Mini Joys Crew!

 For information on joining this team and bringing JOY and HOPE to those who are struggling in our community, please contact us!